 Kesar Badam Overnight Oats is an Indian twist on the classic overnight oats recipe.
-Make it for a healthy, quick, and easy breakfast (gluten-free).
+Make it for a healthy, quick, and easy breakfast (vegetarian, gluten-free).

 Kesar Badam Overnight Oats is a take on the classic overnight oats recipe where the oats are flavored with Indian flavors of saffron, cardamom, and almonds.

 It is a healthy breakfast option that is super easy to make and comes together in no time.

 It is great for meal prep too.
 You can transfer the overnight oats into small jars and grab one jar to have on the go.

 This recipe can be easily doubled and tripled as per your requirement.

 Here are some more overnight oats recipes that you may like

 - Carrot Cake Overnight Oats

 - Overnight Oats With Coconut Milk

 Oats – I like to use rolled oats (old-fashioned oats) as they are healthier and have more fiber as compared to instant oats.
 But feel free to use instant oats if you wish to.
 They will be slightly mushy after soaking.